DevShubam/Filters/README.md

 ## Installation

-These lists are 100% compatible with AdGuard and uBlock Origin, but only some are compatible with Pi-Hole.
-Since each software is different, I can't tell you how to add them.
-There are tutorials all over the web.
+These lists are 100% compatible with AdGuard and uBlock Origin, but only some are compatible with Pi-Hole, here is how you can add them to the following Ad Blockers.

+#### Pi-Hole
+.

+#### AdGuard
+.

+#### uBlock Origin
+.

 ## Filterlists
 Here are all the URLs of my filters

+I will be fixing this soon :)

 [Main Whitelist](https://raw.githubusercontent.com/DevShubam/Whitelist/master/whitelist.txt)